Kathy's Extraordinary Story

 Not What it Seemed

 Kathy’s husband, who worked as a roofer, rarely finished a job.
 The family would move so he could find work, but he would inevitably lose his job.
-Meanwhile, Kathy struggled to feed and clothe their growing family, subsisting on public assistance.
+Meanwhile, Kathy struggled to feed and clothe their growing family, relying only on public assistance.

 A Turning Point